 - Once your envelope is printed out, carefully cut along the lines, or I've got an SVG file here for the envelope outline, so you can use this to cut it out on your Silhouette!

 - Crease and then glue the envelope and you're done!

 I stumbled upon this blog post and loved his attention to detail.
-(He’s even the one who designed the Privet Drive font!)
-We were really inspired by his wax seal tutorial, so read there for all the details, but we made some changes.
+(He's even the one who designed the Privet Drive font!)
+We were really inspired by his Harry Potter wax seal tutorial, so read there for all the details, but we made some changes.

 - Our stamp is molded from a larger piece of FIMO, instead of using the coin backing.

 - Instead of painting the glue seals, we found that melting about 1 part red crayon to 3 parts hot glue made exactly the look we were going for.
-Our experiments are as follows: Top left: Painted (acryclic craft paint) hot glue, Top right: Red crayon and hot glue, Bottom left: Magenta crayon and hot glue, Bottom right (the winner): Combo of Red and Magenta crayon with hot glue.
+Our experiments are as follows: Top left: Painted (acrylic craft paint) hot glue, Top right: Red crayon and hot glue, Bottom left: Magenta crayon and hot glue, Bottom right (the winner): Combo of Red and Magenta crayon with hot glue.